 THEY never did do more than give temporary relief and they never will.
 It is because they don't touch the cause of the disease.
 The cause of all ague and billious diseases is the atmospheric poison called Miasma or Malaria.
-Neutralize this poison by and all diseases caused by it disappears at once.
-Rhodes' Fever and Ague Cure is this Antidote to Malaria, and moreover it is a perfectly harmless medicine.
-The gerificate of the celebrated chemist, J. R. Chilton, of New York, to this effect, is attached to every bottle; therefore if it does no good it can do no harm.
+Neutralize this poison by its bottle; therefore if it does no good it can do no harm.